gilhsu/lunch-and-learn/README.md

 ## Heroku Link
 https://welunchandlearn.herokuapp.com

-*Due to secret key dependencies, please use the Heroku link to access the app's full functionality.*
+*Due to api key dependencies, please use the Heroku link to access the app's full functionality.*

 ## About